MikeB1124/COMP429-Chat-Application/README.md

 Note: Depending on the version you installed you will either have to use python or python3 as shown above
 ```

+---

 ### How to use the Chat Application

-###### Once you have ran the main.py file now you will be prompted to enter your server's listening port number
+###### -Once you have ran the main.py file now you will be prompted to enter your server's listening port number

-###### After you have entered a valid port number, you will now have access to client side commands to chat with other devices or processes
+###### -After you have entered a valid port number, you will now have access to client side commands to chat with other devices or processes

-###### You have access to the following commands:
+###### -You have access to the following commands:

 ```
 help - This will list all available commands